The Truth of Prometheus (The Play)

 PROMETHEUS.

-Wherefore have so many men failed to find this universal truth?
+Wherefore have so many failed to discover this universal truth?

 PERSEPHONE.

-If I told thee that I believe I have, what would thou sayest?
+If I told thee that I believe I have found it, what wouldst thou say?

 PROMETHEUS.